m417z/ntdoc/descriptions/rtldospathnametontpathname_u.md

 A DOS-style file path or UNC path to convert to an NT path.

-If `DosFileName` contains only a file component, the routine resolves it by using the process's current directory (`NtCurrentPeb()->ProcessParameters->CurrentDirectory`).
+If `DosFileName` contains only a file component, the function resolves it by using the process's current directory (`NtCurrentPeb()->ProcessParameters->CurrentDirectory`).

-If `DosFileName` contains a drive-relative path (for example, `C:Sample.txt`), the routine retrieves the drive's current directory, combines it with the file component, and then prepends the NT prefix.
+If `DosFileName` contains a drive-relative path (for example, `C:Sample.txt`), the function retrieves the drive's current directory, combines it with the file component, and then prepends the NT prefix.

-Note: If there is no file component, the routine prepends the NT prefix to the drive's current directory and copies it into `NtFileName->Buffer`.
+Note: If there is no file component, the function prepends the NT prefix to the drive's current directory and copies it into `NtFileName->Buffer`.

 ## `NtFileName` [out]